 The optimization procedure yields optimal voltages which provide Pareto-optimal performance when connected to the antenna's ports.
 Applying optimal voltages to all frequencies leads to an unattainable complexity of feeding circuitry.
-Therefore, the distributed transceiver needs to operate in sub-bands where one solution is applied.
+Therefore, the distributed transceiver must operate in sub-bands where one solution is applied.
 The feeding circuitry is also limited to discrete levels of feeding coefficients magnitudes and phases, which can further affect the performance, and with dispersion caused by transmission lines between the distributed transceiver and antenna ports.
+The outlined problem opens a question of the bandwidth of the optimal feeding vector and whether it should be added as an additional constraint to the optimization problem.
+Further research has to be conducted in the future.
 This work did not assume any form of matching circuits for further total efficiency enhancement.
 This is an additional set of degrees of freedom to be considered by an antenna designer.